vinej/pyarchive/README.md

     Parser:             the parser to use to decode the result (html,text,css,csv,json,xml)

                         NOTE: into the curl options, " must be escape for \"
+                        NOTE: for html,text,css, only one colum, is created with the name of the task's name

         {
             "Name" : "google",